davidmjost/READMEgenerator/README.md

 # README Generator

 Description -
-A node app that inteded to easily create a comprehensive README file.
+A node app that is inteded to easily create a comprehensive README file.

 Bugs -